The Original Residents

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Wicomico Wetlands (within shouting distance of this marker); Nature's Pasture (within shouting distance of this marker); An Apple a Day (within shouting distance of this marker); A Water Connection (about 300 feet away, measured in a direct line); A Drop to Drink (about 400 feet away); A Show of Wealth (about 500 feet away); Pemberton Hall (about 500 feet away); The "Peculiar Institution" at Pemberton Plantation (about 600 feet away).
 Touch for a list and map of all markers in Salisbury.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 22, 2011, by Nate Davidson of Salisbury, Maryland.
-This page has been viewed 476 times since then and 6 times this year.
+It was originally submitted on January 22, 2011, by Nate Davidson of Salisbury, Maryland.
+This page has been viewed 534 times since then and 15 times this year.
 Photos: 1, 2. submitted on January 22, 2011, by Nate Davidson of Salisbury, Maryland. • Bill Pfingsten was the editor who published this page.